open-power-ref-design/cluster-genesis/docs/Intro-Setup.rst

 optionally renamed.

 Interface templates are used to define network configurations in the config.yml file.
-These can be physical ports, bonded ports, Linux bridges or vLANS.
+These can be physical ports, bonded ports, Linux bridges or VLANS.
 Interface templates can be entered using Ubuntu or Red Hat network configuration syntax.
 Once defined, interface templates can be applied to any node template.
-Node interfaces can optionally be configured with static ip addresses.
+Node interfaces can optionally be configured with static IP addresses.
 These can be assigned sequentially or from a list.

 Compute Nodes